KhawajaAbaid/teras/README.md

 ## STATUS UPDATE as of January 14, 2024:

-Please do not use the current repository as it is in a highly unstable state as I'm starting to rewrite this whole library from scratch.
-Please bear with me!
+The current repository is in a highly unstable state as I'm starting to rewrite this whole library from scratch.
+All the previous code uptil Teras v0.2.0 has been moved to the new `teras.legacy` module.

 #### Status update as of January 12, 2024: